How to Open a Restaurant in 11 Steps

-Make sure you choose a business partner that you can work well with for the long haul, and put clear terms and expectations in writing from the beginning detailing the roles and responsibilities of each party.
+If you do go with a partnership, make sure you choose a business partner is someone you can work well with for the long haul, and put clear terms and expectations in writing from the beginning detailing the roles and responsibilities of each party.

-A corporation is a more complex business structure usually reserved for larger companies, or those in particularly high-liability industries looking for a little extra insulation.
+A C-corporation is a more complex business structure usually reserved for larger companies, or those in particularly high-liability industries looking for a little extra insulation.

 So consult your attorney, but also be prepared that the process might be a bit complex.

-If you think you may need the structure of a corporation but don’t want to mess with complicated dividend filings, an S Corporation may be a great middle ground for you.
+If you think you may need the structure of a corporation but don’t want to mess with complicated dividend filings, an S-Corp might be a great middle ground for you.

 Limited Liability Company (LLC)